 More can be seen at the southern side of the airfield, here is where the row of hangars is situated, with companies like JAMCO (the large hangar in the lower right of the image) and the JMSA (Coast Guard, the blue hangar in the top left of the image).
 Lots of damage visible here, although image resolution is not high enough to really identify any aircraft, one exception being the preserved Mu.2 somewhere in the middle of the image.

 With US assistance, part of the runway was cleared and re-opened for relief operations.
-The full story can be read here.
 The first fixed wing aircraft to land was a US Special Forces MC-130H:

 Unfortunately the image quality is not very good, but does show some kind of clearing has been done.
 It looks like some of the F-2B‘s we saw parked on the platform earlier have been moved, also the F-2B and one of the T-4‘s pushed against the buildings by the tsunami have been removed.

 The JASDF (Air Force) had declared the airbase back in operation as of March 15.
 This was a bit premature though, as it was only the next day that the highly-trained aircrew of a US MC-130P Combat Shadow was able to land the special operations aircraft even though the air traffic control was not up and running.
 Immediately after landing, equipment and vehicles were offloaded to re-establish the Matsushima and Sendai runways.

 I think it is safe to say it is not very likely we’ll be seeing any operational flying for some time to come.

 Only a single, mostly cloud obscured, image, but it does show the airbase intact with two neat rows of P-3C Orions on the platform.